Corporate spin-off: Reasons for spin-offs

+Companies pursue a spin-off when they believe the value of operating separately would exceed their current value as a single company.
+This strategy narrows the focus of both companies and allows for specialized management expertise, focused strategies tailored to different growth trajectories, and enhanced scrutiny from securities analysts, potentially increasing the value for shareholders.

 One of the main reasons for what The Economist has dubbed the 2011 "starburst revival" is that "companies seeking buyers for parts of their business are not getting good offers from other firms, or from private equity".
 For example, Foster's Group, an Australian beverage company, was prepared to sell its wine business.
 However, due to the lack of a decent offer, it decided to spin off the wine business, which is now called Treasury Wine Estates.

 Conglomerate discount

 According to The Economist, another driving force of the proliferation of spin-offs is what it calls the "conglomerate discount" — that "stockmarkets value a diversified group at less than the sum of its parts".

 Examples

 Some examples of spin-offs (according to the SEC definition):